-Hospitals can reduce the risk of wound infection after surgery by ensuring that patients get the right medicines at the right time on the day of their surgery.
+Hospitals can reduce the risk of wound infection after surgery by ensuring that patients receive the right medicines at the right time on the day of their surgery.

 The appropriate care measure (ACM)